JSON Bodies

 - Some WAFs flag the request as suspicious.

 The shortcut wrappers (PostJson, post(json=...), etc.) set this for you.
-Build the request by hand and you're on your own.
+Building the request by hand puts the responsibility on the caller.

 Encoding

 JSON is always UTF-8 on the wire.
-Don't try Latin-1 or UTF-16 even if the server "would accept it."
-Real browsers send UTF-8.
-Anti-bot products expect UTF-8.
+Don't try Latin-1 or UTF-16 even if the server claims it would accept either.
+Browsers send UTF-8 and anti-bot products expect UTF-8.

 Big responses

-If you're pulling something multi-MB or bigger, don't buffer it whole.
-Use the streaming API instead.
-See Streaming Responses.
+For multi-MB or larger payloads, don't buffer the whole body.
+Use the streaming API instead, covered in Streaming Responses.

 resp.JSON() and resp.Bytes() both pull the entire body into memory.
-For a 200MB JSON dump, that's gonna hurt.
+A 200MB JSON dump through that path hurts.

 Numbers

-Go: JSON numbers default to float64.
-Got integer IDs over 2^53 (snowflake IDs and friends)?
-Use json.Number or string-encode them.
-Python and Node native ints don't have this issue. .NET's JsonElement.GetInt64() handles 64-bit cleanly.
+In Go, JSON numbers default to float64.
+Integer IDs over 2^53 (snowflake IDs and the like) need json.Number or string encoding to round-trip cleanly.
+Python and Node native ints don't have this issue, and .NET's JsonElement.GetInt64() handles 64-bit cleanly.

 Trailing newlines, BOMs

-httpbin and most decent servers don't send these, but if you hit a server that prefixes its JSON with a UTF-8 BOM (\xef\xbb\xbf), most parsers choke.
+httpbin and most servers don't send these, but a server that prefixes its JSON with a UTF-8 BOM (\xef\xbb\xbf) will choke most parsers.
 Strip the BOM before parsing.
-Rare, but it pops up on some old Java backends.
+Rare, but it shows up on some old Java backends.

-The httpbin echo endpoints are perfect for verifying your client serializes correctly:
+The httpbin echo endpoints verify whether the client serializes what you expect:

-POST https://httpbin.org/postechoes the request as JSON, including a parsedjsonfield if you sent JSON.PUT https://httpbin.org/put,DELETE https://httpbin.org/delete,PATCH https://httpbin.org/patchall do the same for their methods.
+POST https://httpbin.org/postechoes the request as JSON, including a parsedjsonfield if you sent JSON.PUT https://httpbin.org/put,DELETE https://httpbin.org/delete,PATCH https://httpbin.org/patchdo the same for their methods.